Paul Friedrichs: Biography

+Early life

-Friedrichs was born in Buchholz and grew up in Mecklenburg where he joined the motor sports clubs MC tractor Franzburg, MC Dynamo Rostock / Sportvereinigung (SV) Dynamo.
-With the training offered by the clubs, he developed into one of the best motocross and enduro racers of his era.
+Friedrichs was born in Buchholz and grew up in Mecklenburg where he joined the motor sports clubs MC tractor Franzburg, MC Dynamo Rostock and Sportvereinigung (SV) Dynamo.
+He entered his first motocross race at the age of 18 aboard a German-made MZ motorcycle.
+With the training offered by the clubs, he developed into one of the most accomplished motocross and enduro racers of his era.
+Although he was training to become a policeman, he showed enough promise as a motorcycle racer that he was promoted within both his SC Dynamo Berlin sports organization as well as his police organization.